arcus/education_modules/_for_authors/write_a_module.md

 To start writing the main file that will make up your module, use one of our [templates](_module_templates).
 We have three templates:

-* Our [standard template](_module_templates/template_standard.md) is for modules that teach a skill using mostly original material.
+* Our [standard template](../_module_templates/template_standard.md) is for modules that teach a skill using mostly original material.
-* Our [wrapper template](_module_templates/template_wrapper.md) is for modules that teach a skill using mostly existing material that we point learners to.
+* Our [wrapper template](../_module_templates/template_wrapper.md) is for modules that teach a skill using mostly existing material that we point learners to.
 For example, a module teaching learners how to install RStudio will likely depend on Posit materials.
-* Our [exercise template](_module_templates/template_exercise.md) is for modules that do not teach additional skills but offer a practical exercise / sample project.
+* Our [exercise template](../_module_templates/template_exercise.md) is for modules that do not teach additional skills but offer a practical exercise / sample project.

 Make a copy of the appropriate template and save it within your new folder with an almost identical title to the folder, one that ends in `.md`, like `lasso_and_ridge_ml_in_r.md` or `bayesian_stats_in_python.md`.

 Technical instructions for how to write a module in LiaScript are available in the [DART module docs](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/docs.md).
 The docs includes some boilerplate text to show you how to write in LiaScript flavored markdown (it's pretty similar to other markdown flavors, but with a few things added in), including lots of examples you can copy and paste.
 It also includes information about important elements needed to meet our requirements for a module, such as including formative assessments.

 Importantly, consider starting to write your module by beginning with the description and learning objectives.
 This will help you scope your topic.
 Three to five learning objectives are plenty for a module of about one hour's duration.

+We know that this is a complex process, and you may have questions about how to use our [templates](../_module_templates/) or have other questions about any part of this process.
+Please don't hesitate to reach out to ask questions or let us know if we haven't explained something fully.
+This is how we improve!
+If you send us an email at [dart@chop.edu](mailto:dart@chop.edu), we'll try to respond.
+If we realize we need to improve the documentation, we may use your paraphrased email (stripped of all identifying information) to create an [issue](../issues) so that everyone using the repository knows we're working on a fix.

 ### Save Assets Well